 The useful 'InfoLight' feature points a red dot on the floor to let you know when a cycle is in progress and turns off once completed.
 At just 44dBA, this is one of the quietest models on the market, so you can have uninterrupted conversations or a quiet evening.

 While it is more expensive, the exceptional performance makes it a worthwhile investment, saving you more money in the long-term.

 If you’re after an inexpensive dishwasher that still does the job, Whirlpool WDF520PADM dishwasher is an excellent choice.
-The added bonus is that you can find it on the market for just $398, making it value for money.
+The added bonus is that you can find it on the market for under $500, making it great value for money.

 Although it is ‘no-fuss’, it has practical features for cleaning dishes and glassware to a high standard.
 The AccuSense soil sensor determines how dirty dishes are and adjusts the normal cycle as needed.
 And if you only have lightly-soiled items, the one-hour wash cycle is designed to clean items in half the time.
 Also convenient for saving you time and water consumption.

 A minor drawback is that it doesn’t have a third top rack.
 However, the in-door silverware basket can be attached to the door, freeing up more space on the bottom rack.
 This may not be high-spec to do heavy-duty cleaning in a hurry, but it is ideal for a basic yet efficient dishwasher.

 - Read our Whirlpool WDF520PADM review

 Dishwashers have moved with the times, and the high-tech, Wi-Fi enabled, LG LDT6809SS dishwasher does all the brain work.
 At just a touch of a button, you can customize or monitor your washing cycles from your phone.